balena-io-examples/network-metrics-logger/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balena-io-examples/network-metrics-logger)

 By default the fleet publishes bytes transmitted and received every five minutes on the first interface received from the System Metrics block.
+Output is formatted as CSV.
 You should see messages like below.

 ```
 11.07.22 12:54:36 (+0000)  network-metrics-logger  Received initial loggable message for interface lo; starting publish interval
+11.07.22 12:59:36 (+0000)  network-metrics-logger  elapsedRx,elapsedTx
-11.07.22 12:59:36 (+0000)  network-metrics-logger  elapsedRx: 40976, elapsedTx: 40976
+11.07.22 12:59:36 (+0000)  network-metrics-logger  40976,40976
-11.07.22 13:04:36 (+0000)  network-metrics-logger  elapsedRx: 42868, elapsedTx: 42868
+11.07.22 13:04:36 (+0000)  network-metrics-logger  42868,42868
 ```
 Notice the first message includes the name of the interface, in this case the loopback interface `lo`.
 See METRICS_REQUEST configuration below to specify a different interface.